Frequently Asked Questions

-Lodging, 3 meals a day, a camp t-shirt, a folding chair, a notebook, a water bottle, and a few trinkets for camp.
+Camp costs $315 per camper (a little more if you pay through PayPal).
+That fee covers lodging, 3 meals a day, a camp t-shirt, a folding chair, a notebook, and a few trinkets for camp.
 The only extra money you might need is for concessions.

 Can I bring my cell phone to camp?
 What about tablets, smart watches and other electronics?